 - Click on a case to view its related information.

-- The central circle represents the original case you are viewing.
+- Center circle represents the original case you are viewing.
 Circles inside the central circle are ordered chronologically and represent cases cited in the current case.
-The circles on the outside represent cases that cited the current case subsequently.
+Outside circles represent cases that cited the current case subsequently.

 - Double-click on a case to make it the focus of the map.